kubernetes/enhancements/keps/sig-node/5978-cluster-resource-claim-template/README.md

     - Testing: Are there any tests for failure mode?
 If not, describe why.
 -->

-- **Template Reference Resolution Failure**: A Pod specifies a non-existent `clusterResourceClaimTemplateName`.
+- **Template Reference Resolution Failure**: A Pod or PodGroup specifies a non-existent `clusterResourceClaimTemplateName`.
-  - Detection: Pod remains `Pending` with a status event indicating that template resolution failed.
+  - Detection: Pod or PodGroup remains `Pending` (or unscheduled) with a status event indicating that template resolution failed.
-  - Mitigations: Correct the Pod specification to use a valid template or create the referenced `ClusterResourceClaimTemplate`.
+  - Mitigations: Correct the Pod or PodGroup specification to use a valid template or create the referenced `ClusterResourceClaimTemplate`.
-  - Diagnostics: Look at events on the Pod and logs of `kube-controller-manager`.
+  - Diagnostics: Look at events on the Pod/PodGroup and logs of `kube-controller-manager`.

 ###### What steps should be taken if SLOs are not being met to determine the problem?